Why gender stereotypes and sport?

 We have less female coaches in many sports then male coaches

-In 2015 Team GB took 39 coaches to the Athletics World Championships.
-Only 2 of those were female - so is coaching more for boys and men than it is for women?
-And do children see the same stereotypes in the coaches and trainers they engage with.
+In 2019 only 2% of athletes at the Athletics World Championships had female coaches.
+So is coaching more for boys and men than it is for women?
+And do children see the same stereotypes in the coaches and trainers they engage with?
+Often those "sportier" role models children see in school are male.
+How might this affect what they think they are capable of?
+Remember - if they can't see it, they can't be it.

 Only 33% of leadership positions in Sport England Funded Sports NGB Boards are held by women.
 Although there has been significant progress since 2009, when only 20% of leadership positions were held by women, this is still not enough if we are to encourage more girls to continue being physically active and feel that sport is something that can be for them.